stephen-bunting/macbookpro14-2-linux/README.md

 What works is the Apple Boot Camp lineage: `boardtype=0x073e`, `boardrev=0x1101`, and importantly `ccode=0` with `regrev=1`.
 The chip's country detection is broken and ccode=0 sidesteps it rather than feeding it a country string it mishandles.
+Replace <your MAC> with your hardware address, see below.

 ```bash
 cd /tmp